Gary Raymond reviews Matilda: The Musical which is an enjoyable and effective West End adaption of the Roald Dahl book.

 There is yet to be an adaptation of a Roald Dahl book that really understands the darkness at the heart of the author.
 The cruelty that winds and bends through his stories, and often blasts to the surface at intervals, is exactly what makes Dahl so alluring, so enduring, and yet no dramatist has ever truly come to terms with it.
-Various versions of the BFG, for example, have failed to nail either the unpleasantness of Sophie’s orphanage, or the brutality of the bullying giants.
+Various versions of the BFG, for example, have failed to nail either the unpleasantness of Sophie’s orphanage or the brutality of the bullying giants.
 Gene Wilder’s iconic performance as Willy Wonka only has flashes of the derangement we see in the book.
 Wes Anderson’s superb stop-motion animation Fantastic Mr Fox never really expresses the claustrophobic awfulness of the Fox family’s siege at the hands of the murderous Boggis, Bunce and Bean.
-Even in Nicolas Roeg’s superior movie version of The Witches, complete with eye-boggling camera angles and the famous skin-peeling scene, cops-out with a happy ending that reportedly drove Dahl himself apoplectic.
+Even in Nicolas Roeg’s superior movie version of The Witches, complete with eye-boggling camera angles and the famous skin-peeling scene, cops out with a happy ending that reportedly drove Dahl himself apoplectic.

-So what of Matilda, perhaps one of Dahl’s most loved books, and one that most tightly resembles a full novel?
+So what of Matilda, perhaps one of Dahl’s most-loved books, and one that most tightly resembles a full novel?
 Interestingly, it is most likely that Danny Devito’s movie version from 1996 gets closest to that cruel streak of Dahl’s.
 Devito is an actor and director who one must assume gets cruelty – it is a major part of his comedy after all.
-In Matilda he has no intention of sparing the potential younger audience members, and he gives us a fearsome Mrs Trunchbull in Pam Ferris, having his camera linger on her every sneer and bullying phrase.
-So it’s interesting to discover that Dennis Kelly and Tim Minchin’s global hit stage musical version of Matilda goes for pantomime rather than darkness.
+In Matilda, he has no intention of sparing the potential younger audience members, and he gives us a fearsome Mrs Trunchbull in Pam Ferris, having his camera linger on her every sneer and bullying phrase.
+So it’s interesting to discover that Dennis Kelly and Tim Minchin’s global hit stage musical version of Matilda goes for a pantomime rather than darkness.
 This Matilda, in truth, has very little of either that Dahl cruelty or indeed the Dahl charm.

 That’s not to say Matilda: The Musical is not a very enjoyable, high-energy, foot-stomping romp of a West End Show, but it feels about as much as a Roald Dahl experience as a summer stroll through Llandaff village – you know he’s been here because his name crops up frequently, but that’s about it.
 It’s unusual, as Minchin himself, who wrote the songs, has a dark wit a mile wide, and it was this facet of his creative personality that no doubt got him to re-imagine Dahl’s work in the first place.